telatin/seqfu2/docs/tools/amplicheck.md

 thread count is capped by the number of samples and SeqFu's Malebolgia worker pool size.

+By default, primer detection checks the bundled 16S primer table.
+Supplying `--fwd-primers`, `--rev-primers`, or both replaces that table for the run, so only the supplied IUPAC primer sequences are considered.
+Multiple sequences can be comma-separated.
+A primer call requires at least 80% identity within an individual read and support from at least three reads and 10% of sampled reads.
+The report still includes the observed prefix consensus when no primer reaches those thresholds, but it is not marked as a detected primer.

+Recommendations require 5,000 sampled reads by default. `--subsample` therefore affects recommendation eligibility as well as analysis cost.
+Use `--min-recommend-reads` to change the threshold for small validation datasets.

 ## Output

 By default, output is written to: